 - Getting the site prepared and keeping it clean

-- Assisting with the installation, maintenance and repair of heating and cooling systems
+- Assisting with the installation, maintenance and repair of HVAC systems

-They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure normal operation.

-How Do You Apply to Be an HVAC Helper?
+What Do I Need to Become an HVAC Helper?